-- 3.1 The Board values formal learning experiences and informal cultural experiences of mature learners and supports their recognition for secondary credit to minimize duplication of learning and support different pathways goals. - 3.2 The Board is committed to a fair and inclusive assessment process including flexible assessment methods and providing equal opportunity for all Mature Students.
+- 3.1 The Board values formal learning experiences and informal lived and cultural learning experiences of mature learners and supports their recognition for secondary credit to minimize duplication of learning and support different pathways goals. - 3.2 The Board is committed to a fair and inclusive assessment process including flexible assessment methods and providing equal opportunity for all Mature Students.